Idea-Maker-Agency/wplite/docs/components/link/README.md

 # Link

-A reusable HTML link component to standardize link rendering, improve maintainability, and ensure consistent styling and functionality across the project.
+A reusable HTML link component to standardize rendering, improve maintainability, and ensure consistent styling and functionality across the project.

 ## Usage